borntyping/python-dice/README.rst

 the threshold, whereas the double variety's roll *changes* the roll range to have a minimum of the threshold.
 The threshold defaults to the minimum roll.

-There are two operators for taking a set of rolls or numbers and counting the number of elements at or above a certain threshold, or "successes".
-Both require a right-hand operand for the threshold.
-The first, ``e``, only counts successes.
-The second, ``f``, counts successes minus failures, which are when a roll is the minimum possible value for the die element, or 1 for lists.

-The ``+-`` operator is a special prefix for sets of rolls and lists.
-It negates odd roles within a list.
-Example: ``[1, 2, 3]`` -> ``[-1, 2, -3]``.
-There is also a negate (``-``) operator, which works on either single elements, sets or rolls, or lists.
-There is also an identity ``+`` operator.

 The highest, middle or lowest rolls or list entries can be selected with (``^`` or ``h``), (``m`` or ``o``), or (``v`` or ``l``) respectively.
 ``6d6^3`` will keep the highest 3 rolls, whereas ``6d6v3`` will select